reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 Some positive news is that research has shown that networking events for women *do indeed* [move the needle on equality](https://hbr.org/2018/02/do-womens-networking-events-move-the-needle-on-equality).

-This guide was created to provide a resource for women in data science to accomplish the following in a friendly and supportive environment:
+This guide was created to provide a resource for women and non-binary individuals in data science to accomplish the following in a friendly and supportive environment:
 - networking
 - building skills, education
 - finding jobs